AnthonyTGarrett/EasyInventory/README.md

 ### Todos

 - Write Tests
+- Correct missing locations and other small discrepancies
 - Make it able to determine the correct excel columns instead of hard coding them

 ## License